 “I didn’t say I would stay in Harrowbeth,” she retorted devilishly.

 Ian kept at his queen’s side as she left the bridge.
 Their footsteps fell at a slow amble, their attention caught up in a telepathic conversation.

 (When he thought you had betrayed Harrowbeth?
 Or when he realized it was I who betrayed Harrowbeth?)

-Eena cast a look of confusion at Ian.
+Eena flashed a look of confusion at Ian.

-(Didn’t you see his face go completely blank with shock?)
+(Didn’t you see his face go blank with shock?)

 She still wasn’t following.
 (When?)

 (At the end of your conversation.
 When you were comparing yourself to Imorih.)

 His hint failed to light up her memory, so Ian spelled it out for her.